Author Spotlight

 Tom Gunning

-Tom Gunning teaches film history and theory at the University of Chicago and is the author of D. W. Griffith and the Origins of American Narrative Film: The Early Years at Biograph and The Films of Fritz Lang: Allegories of Vision and Modernity, as well as over 150 essays on early cinema, the avant-garde, and film genres.
-He is currently working on a book about the invention of the moving image.
+Tom Gunning is Professor Emeritus at the University of Chicago.
+He is the author of D. W. Griffith and the Origins of American Narrative Film (University of Illinois Press, 1991) and The Films of Fritz Lang: Allegories of Vision and Modernity (British Film Institute, 2000), as well as more than one hundred and fifty articles on early cinema, film history and theory, avant-garde film, film genre, and cinema and modernism.

 The New World: Dwelling in Malick’s New World